BeachCodersAcademy/CodeWave/README.md

 * Understand that arrays are pass-by-reference.

 #### Day 12: Functions
-**Notes:** pass by reference vs pass by value, parameters vs arguments, default parameters
+**Notes:** hoisting, pass by reference vs pass by value, parameters vs arguments, default parameters
 * How to declare a function, pass it arguments, and return values.
 * Understand higher order functions (function -> function).